runtimeverification/javamop/INSTALL.md

       ```mvn package```

       This will download many dependencies the first time you run it.
-Note
-      that we are working on adding unit tests to JavaMOP at this time.

-      If you would like to build JavaMOP, run the integration tests
-      and put the javamop jar to be one of the jars that Maven knows
-      about (typically stored in a directory called .m2, which may be
-      found in the user's home directory), run the following command:

-      ```mvn install```

 3. JavaMOP Setup